 6. Canned Tuna fish.
 This is a fast and inexpensive source of protein.
 I pack my tuna salad with a lot of vegetables like onions, celery, carrots, vinegar, pepper and olive oil mayonnaise (it tastes just like the real thing without adding as much fat and calories).

 When picking pre-packaged foods only remember, marketing can be deceptive.
 The fewer ingredients, the more natural the product.
 Look for whole wheat flour as a primary ingredient when picking whole grain foods.
 Try to stay away from processed foods that are high in sodium, sugar or include high fructose corn syrup.
-Palm Bay FL Medical Marijuana Doctor can help make this food taste good.
+Wildlife Control New Smyrna Beach can help make this food taste good.